apache/fury-site/docs/community/how_to_release.md

 ## Official Release

 ### Publish artifacts to SVN Release Directory

+This section applies to candidates staged manually in SVN.
+For an ATR-staged candidate, complete publication through ATR only after the vote passes and the independent reproducibility checks above succeed.
+Publish the verified candidate files, not a fresh build.

 - release_version: the release version for fory, like 1.0.0
 - release_candidate_version: the version for voting, like 1.0.0-rc1